breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 COMMIT command is used to permanently save any transaction into the database.

-When we use INSERT, UPDATE or DELETE, the changes made by these commands are not permanent, until the current session is closed, the changes made by these commands can be rolled back.
+When you use INSERT, UPDATE or DELETE, the changes made by these commands are not permanent, until the current session is finished, the changes made by these commands can be undone or "rolled back".

-To avoid that, we use the COMMIT command to mark the changes as permanent.
+To avoid that, we use the COMMIT command to make the changes permanent.

 ### ROLLBACK command